Frequency Detection and Change Point Estimation for Time Series of Complex Oscillation: Real data example: detecting sleep spindles

-We demonstrate how the proposed two-stage algorithm can be applied to studying the electroencephalogram (EEG) signal.
-Sleep spindles are bursts of neural oscillatory activity that are captured by the surface EEG during sleep.
-They are generated by the complicated interplay of the thalamic reticular nucleus and other thalamic nuclei \citep{DEGENNARO2003423} during N2 sleep stage.
-N2 sleep stage is defined based on the AASM sleep stage classification system \cite{Iber_Ancoli-Isreal_Chesson_Quan:2007}.
+We demonstrate how the proposed two-stage algorithm can be applied to detecting spindles in the EEG signal recorded during sleep.
+Spindles are bursts of neural oscillatory activity during sleep that are captured by the EEG.
+They are generated by the complicated interplay of the thalamic reticular nucleus and other thalamic nuclei \citep{DEGENNARO2003423} during the N2 sleep stage, which is defined based on the AASM sleep stage classification system \cite{Iber_Ancoli-Isreal_Chesson_Quan:2007}.
 Spindles oscillate in a frequency range of about 11 to 16 Hz with a duration of 0.5 seconds or greater (usually 0.5-1.5 seconds).
-The EEG signal during N2 sleep stage serves a good example for the change point detection problem.
+The EEG signal during the N2 stage serves a good example for the change point detection problem.
 The spindle might exist from time to time, and there might be multiple spindles during the N2 stage.
 The dynamics of spindles encode important physiological information \citep{DEGENNARO2003423}.
-While it is possible to have experts reading it, it might not be feasible if the data size is large.
-We thus need an automatic detection algorithm to achieve this goal.
+While it is possible to have experts labeling it, it might not be feasible if the data size is large.
+We thus need an automatic labeling algorithm.
 To apply our proposed two-stage algorithm we check if the model \eqref{eq:mean} is reasonable.
 Although the spindle frequency might change from time to time, the frequency changes slowly and the spindles exist only for a relatively short period, so we can reasonably assume that the frequency $\omega_k$ in \eqref{eq:mean} is fixed.
 On the other hand, the appearance of spindle can be well captured by the amplitude $A_{r,k}$ and $B_{r,k}$ in \eqref{eq:mean}.
 Moreover, the EEG signal other than the spindle is non-stationary, and we assume that it can be well captured by the PLS model.
 We emphasize that how well the PLS model captures this non-stationarity is out of the scope of this paper.